MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 #.
 Validate the resulting MicroEJ Platform with the `Platform
    Qualification Tools (PQT)
    <https://github.com/microej/PlatformQualificationTools>`_.
 #.
-Develop the a MicroEJ Application.
+Develop the a `MicroEJ Application <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/standaloneApplication.html>`_.

 In this tutorial: